Skip to content

 "She resolved to end the love affair with Ramon tonight . . . summarily, like Martha Stewart ripping the sand vein out of a shrimp's tail . . . though the term "love affair" now struck her as a ridiculous euphemism . . . not unlike "sand vein," which is after all an intestine, not a vein . . . and that tarry substance inside certainly isn't sand . . . and that brought her back to Ramon." - Dave Zobel, Manhattan Beach, CA

 This cache is a trading cache, but what you'll be trading is your literary skill.
-To claim a cache find you must both find the cache container and in your log entry leave your own Bulwer-Lytton Fiction Contest submission.
+Once you find the cache container feel free in your log entry to leave your own Bulwer-Lytton Fiction Contest submission.
 There is a bench near the cache you can relax on while you create your literary masterpiece.
 Feel free to repeat it in your log entry here, or not if you want only those who find the cache to experience it.

 If you need inspiration, you can check out entries on the contest home page here.
 You can also find some humourous (and apparently real) novel opening lines here and here.